-Working in the areas of organizational change and qualitative methods, especially theorizing, Karen has published two books and is the author of more than fifty articles and book chapters in management journals such as the Academy of Management Journal and Organization Science.
+Working in the areas of organizational change and qualitative methodology, Karen has published two books and authored more than fifty articles and book chapters in management journals such as the Academy of Management Journal and Organization Science.
 Recognition for Karen's scholarship includes the 2013 Douglas McGregor Award (Journal of Applied Behavioral Science) for her research on organizational change, and the Academy of Management’s Robert McDonald Award for the Advancement of Organizational Research Methodology.
 Her co-authored book,Composing Qualitative Research, has been used in doctoral programs in top business schools across the world, including Stanford, University of Michigan, Northwestern, Cambridge, INSEAD, and Columbia.

 Karen teaches courses in organizational/system change and qualitative methods.

 Professionally, she is active in the Academy of Management, the preeminent association for management and organization scholars.